grafana/loki/docs/sources/clients/promtail/configuration.md

 It's fairly difficult to tail Docker files on a standalone machine because they are in different locations for every OS.
 We recommend the [Docker logging driver](../../docker-driver/) for local Docker installs or Docker Compose.

-If running in a Kubernetes environment, you should look at the defined configs which are in [helm](https://github.com/grafana/helm-charts/blob/main/charts/promtail/templates/configmap.yaml) and [jsonnet](https://github.com/grafana/loki/tree/master/production/ksonnet/promtail/scrape_config.libsonnet), these leverage the prometheus service discovery libraries (and give promtail it's name) for automatically finding and tailing pods.
+If running in a Kubernetes environment, you should look at the defined configs which are in [helm](https://github.com/grafana/helm-charts/blob/main/charts/promtail/templates/configmap.yaml) and [jsonnet](https://github.com/grafana/loki/tree/master/production/ksonnet/promtail/scrape_config.libsonnet), these leverage the prometheus service discovery libraries (and give Promtail it's name) for automatically finding and tailing pods.
 The jsonnet config explains with comments what each section is for.

 ## Example Static Config

-While promtail may have been named for the prometheus service discovery code, that same code works very well for tailing logs without containers or container environments directly on virtual machines or bare metal.
+While Promtail may have been named for the prometheus service discovery code, that same code works very well for tailing logs without containers or container environments directly on virtual machines or bare metal.

 ```yaml
 server: